thunderdome-data/ncaa-bracket/README.md

 What is this?
 -------------

 Interactive and printable bracket for the annual NCAA March Madness basketball tournament.
+You can use this to publish the first round matchups, and it lets people pick their winners then print out their brackets.
+You can also use this to publish the current state of the tournament all the way down to the championship, ala [this 2015 NCAA Tournament men's results bracket](http://www.denverpost.com/colleges/ci_27715608/ncaa-mens-tournament-bracket-2015)

 This is not responsive, but please feel free to fork this and make it so.
 We accept pull requests!
 Demo: http://www.bracketadvisor.com/interactive-bracket/

 ![interbrack](screenshots/interbrack.png)